Back to Blog

 Full Platform Architecture:

 The architectural difference determines pricing power, feature control, compliance ownership, and support paths.
+For a deeper teardown of how the two stacks diverge, see our breakdown of the voice AI wrapper vs native platform decision.

 How Do Per-Minute Economics Compare at Different Volumes?